JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.heal.sethealth.others - Allows you to use the sethealth command on other players.
 (Recommended for admin)<br>
 uc.heal.setmaxhealth.base - Allows you to use the setmaxhealth command on other players.
 (Recommended for admin)<br>
 uc.heal.setmaxhealth.others - Allows you to use the setmaxhealth command on other players.
 (Recommended for admin)<br>
-uc.home.delhome - Allows you to remove one of your homes.
+uc.home.delhome.base - Allows you to remove one of your homes.
 (Recommended for everyone)<br>
-uc.home.home - Allows you to teleport to your own home.
+uc.home.home.base - Allows you to teleport to your own home.
 (Recommended for everyone)<br>
-uc.home.sethome - Allows you to set your own home.
+uc.home.sethome.base - Allows you to set your own home.
 (Recommended for everyone)<br>
 uc.home.sethome.unlimited - Allows you to set an unlimited amount of homes.
 (Recommended for vip)<br>
+uc.item.itemcanbreak.base - Allows you to use the itemcanbreak command.
+(Recommended for admin)<br>
+uc.item.itemcanplaceon.base - Allows you to use the itemcanplaceon command.
+(Recommended for admin)<br>
+uc.item.itemdurability.base - Allows you to use the itemdurability command.
+(Recommended for admin)<br>
+uc.item.itemenchant.base - Allows you to use the itemenchant command.
+(Recommended for admin)<br>
+uc.item.itemhidetags.base - Allows you to use the itemhidetags command.
+(Recommended for admin)<br>
+uc.item.itemlore.base - Allows you to use the itemlore command.
+(Recommended for admin)<br>
+uc.item.itemname.base - Allows you to use the itemname command.
+(Recommended for admin)<br>
+uc.item.itemquantity.base - Allows you to use the itemquantity command.
+(Recommended for admin)<br>
+uc.item.itemunbreakable.base - Allows you to use the itemunbreakable command.
+(Recommended for admin)<br>
-uc.item.more - Allows you to use the more command.
+uc.item.more.base - Allows you to use the more command.
 (Recommended for admin)<br>
 uc.item.repair.all - Allows you to use the repair command for all items.
 (Recommended for admin)<br>
 uc.item.repair.base - Allows you to use the repair command for both all and one item.
 (Recommended for admin)<br>
 uc.item.repair.one - Allows you to use the repair command for one item.
 (Recommended for admin)<br>